 How Does the Premium Tax Credit Work for Health Insurance?

-A premium tax credit can help you save on health insurance costs by reducing your monthly bill.
+A premium tax credit, also called subsidies, can help you save on health insurance costs by reducing your monthly bill.

 Find Cheap Health Insurance in Your Area